 Statistics Definitions > Weighting Factor

-A statistical weight is an amount given to increase or decreased the importance of an item.
+A statistical weight is an amount given to increase or decrease the importance of an item.
 For example, weights are commonly given for tests and exams in class.
 For example, a final exam might count for double the points (double the “weight”) of an in-class test.